LeonardLauHJ/GymMonitor-Lite/README.md

     ```
     Use this account to test member-only endpoints like `/member/dashboard` or booking classes.
 This account is pre-populated with sufficient data to explore and test all member-related functionality in the API.

+### Running the Postman Tests

+1. **Ensure the app is running**
+   Follow the steps in the "How to Run" section to start the Kotlin app and the PostgreSQL database.
+The API must be accessible before running the tests.

+2. **Open Postman**
+   If you don’t already have a workspace, create one for this project.

+3. **Import the collection and environment**
+   - Go to the **postman/** folder in the repo.
+   - Import `GymMonitor-Lite.postman_collection.json` as the collection.
+   - Import `GymMonitor-Lite.postman_environment.json` as the environment.

+4. **Select the environment**
+   In Postman, switch to the imported environment (`GymMonitor-Lite Test Environment`) to ensure all environment variables (e.g., `{{member_token}}`, `{{staff_token}}`) are available.

+5. **Run the tests**
+   - Open the imported collection.
+   - Run the requests **in order**, as some tests depend on data created in previous requests.
+   - You can run tests individually, or use the Collection Runner to execute the entire suite of tests at once.
+   - The login requests include scripts that automatically populate JWT tokens in the environment for subsequent requests.

+6. **Check the results**
+   - Each test validates the expected status code, and the login tests will also validate that a JWT token was given.
+   - Passed requests show **PASSED** in green, failed requests show **FAILED** in red.
+If the Collection Runner is used, a summary of total tests passed/failed is displayed at the end.

 ## How to run